© Coopersmith 2018

 Ultimately, all our activities, even our very existence, implies the conversion of some ‘high-quality’ energy into ‘low-quality’ energy – heat.
 This inescapable truth arises from the physics law known as the Second Law of Thermodynamics.
 Not only does this net conversion-to-heat contribute to Global Warming, but the resulting higher average ambient temperature has the consequence of making all physical processes (running engines, running cities, staying alive, the growing of plants, etc.) run less efficiently (see my article “Global Warming and the Second Law of Thermodynamics”).

-Now in physics, and in the other natural sciences, we learn how to carry out experiments in a ‘closed system’, and we sometimes refer to the outside of the system as ‘the surroundings’ or ‘the environment’.
-We used to always be able to make the assumption that ‘the surroundings’ are unaffected by us, but now we have rather quietly passed some important Earthmarks: Peak Oil, then Peak Child (see Hans Rosling’s website), and now Peak-Unaffected-Surroundings or, less of a mouthful, Peak Denial.
+Now in school and university science classes we learn how to carry out experiments in a ‘closed system’, and we sometimes refer to the outside of the system as ‘the surroundings’ or ‘the environment’.
+We used to always make the assumption that ‘the surroundings’ are unaffected by us but now we have rather quietly passed into a new era: when ‘the system’ is the whole planet then the assumption is wrong.

 There’s an important question: “how have neoliberal economies, such as the US economy, done so well?”
 The answer – and physics guides us once more – is that we must not jump to general conclusions from highly special starting conditions.
 In other words, the huge success of the US economy since 1776 does not prove the correctness of the economic model, rather, it is testimony to the special starting condition, ‘We-got-there-first’.
 (In the case of the US, the advantage conferred by this special starting condition may soon be all played out.)